isomerpages/sciencecentre-emag/_stories/Space/Science Café: Music & String Theory (Aug 2025).md

 music performance by 16 musicians, including the pipa and harpsichord, and two new interactive sound sculptures.”&nbsp;</p>
 <p>[ATTACH PHOTO OF ON THE STRING MULTIMEDIA WORK]</p>
-<p>Dr. Joyce Koh Beetuan shared behind-the-scenes content from the production,
+<p>Dr. Koh shared behind-the-scenes content from the production, from early
-from early concept sketches of the large sound sculptures, to experimentations with synthesising sounds using computer simulations to mimic the sounds of theoretical strings made of various materials from titanium, steel, plastic, and glass.&nbsp;</p>
+concept sketches of the large sound sculptures, to experimentations with synthesising sounds using computer simulations to mimic the sounds of theoretical strings made of various materials from titanium, steel, plastic, and glass.&nbsp;</p>
 <p>As the presentations concluded, the evening's conversations were far from
 over.
 Attendees networked and mingled after the talks, connecting with other science enthusiasts.
 The Science Café provided participants an opportunity